-Healthcare is evolving quickly and HIMSS 18 offers a broad range of healthcare issues to explore, but will it mourn the passing of the traditional office visit and embrace new HIT driven meetups?
+Healthcare is evolving quickly and HIMSS 18 offers a broad range of healthcare issues to explore, but will it recognize the disruption of the traditional office visit?

-Disrupting this office visit tradition are also larger, long-term HIT changes such as the widespread implementation of Electronic Health Records (EHR) and other healthcare practices.
-However, these changes spurred many challenges, but also many opportunities, many of which have yet to be fully capitalized upon.
+Disrupting this office visit tradition are also larger, long term health IT changes such as the widespread implementation of electronic health records (EHRs) and other healthcare practices.
+However, these changes spurred many challenges, but also a great deal of opportunities, many of which have yet to be fully capitalized upon.
 To understand these developments, we need to be cognizant of the increasing opportunities patients and physicians have in interfacing with the healthcare system.

 Patients now have more entry points to the dynamic healthcare system than they had even 10 years ago.
 When Medicare, Medicaid, organ transplantation and synthetic insulin were coming in vogue 50 years ago, patients had relatively limited access to healthcare.
 Those that did often choose to enter the system through a single physician who they had built a long-term relationship with and who served as the conductor of any labs, studies or further consultation from specialists.
 With the implementation of governmental and private healthcare insurance options, patients had improved access to care, but commensurate with this increased access to care, an increased national health expenditure followed.

 With higher costs, healthcare responded by changing the way patients interacted with the system.
 Beginning in the 70’s and continuing into the 80’s, the rise of HMO’s and capitation attempted to improve national healthcare, but this led to limitations in patients’ choice.
 It also began the concept of bundling services, cost sharing, and expansion of preventative care.
 Other managed care plans and a focus on utilization of care continued to decrease costs.